 University employees whose on-site presence is deemed absolutely necessary, are obligated to work from home ore will be granted a release from their duties, if they have had direct contact with an infected individual (here is how you proceed).

 You can find information on recording working hours in the case of working from home or release from work here.
 Further information on protective measures at the workplace and on the university area is available in the current manual on infection protection.

 What should I do if my own children are ill? [updated 19 October]

 In accordance with the Bavarian State Ministry of Finance’s directive of 02.10.2020, the following still applies:

 In case of illness of a child the usual work duty exemption possibilities apply, particularly § 10 Abs.
 1 Satz 1 Nr.
 3 d, bb, ggf. i.V.m.
 Abs.
 3 UrlMV (Beamte), staff members remunerated according to state wage agreements (TV-L) are entitled to relief from their official duties according to § 45 des Fünften Buches Sozialgesetzbuch; a further exemption cannot be granted if a child is ill.
-However, if the class / group / school / other childcare facility is closed at the same time, the regulations applicable to these cases apply, even if the child is "additionally" ill.

 It is not possible to generally refrain from the obligation to present a medical certificate.
 If it is not possible to provide a medical certificate (because it is not possible to visit doctors' offices and no certificate can be obtained by telephone), a declaration by the employee is sufficient.
 However, the employee is obliged to make every effort to obtain such a certificate.